 Blue Fins Sushi & Saki Bar: This fine Asian seafood restaurant uses fresh local fish in it’s dishes and has a festive atmosphere, in the heart of downtown, that’s perfect for lunch or dinner.

-Chatham Wine Bar: The Chatham Wine Bar is new on the scene.
+Cuvee: Cuvee at The Chatham Inn is relatively new on the scene.
 It’s part of the quaint Chatham Inn and is located downtown.
 They have a charming restaurant inside and the patio seating is fantastic on a breezy summer night.

 The Chatham Bars Inn: The Chatham Bars Inn is a world-class luxury hotel with several restaurant options.
 Our favorites are The Veranda which sits high up on the hill and allows you to see over the property out to the ocean and The Beach House which is right in the sand.